The Chair (2021 TV series)

-The Chair is an American comedy drama streaming television series created by Amanda Peet and Annie Julia Wyman.
+The Chair is an American comedy drama television series created by Amanda Peet and Annie Julia Wyman.
 It is set at the fictional Pembroke University, "in what seems like New England".
 The series was released on Netflix on August 20, 2021.
 In January 2023, The Chair was canceled after one season.

 Plot

 Professor Ji-Yoon Kim is the newly appointed chair of the English department at Pembroke University.
 The first woman chosen for the position, she attempts to ensure the tenure of a young black colleague, negotiate her relationship with her crush, friend, and well-known colleague Bill Dobson, and parent her strong-willed adopted daughter.